wolfgang-wdw/wolfgang-wdw.github.io/_pages/services/coaching/devops_en.md

 - Minimizing downtime
 : We look at the various components and identify ways to do just that.
 We also look at the issue of scheduled downtime, and if you want to afford it.
 - Rolling out a new feature
 : The path from local server to development, staging, live.
-Where to put QA, when to put QA on, etc.
+Integration of QA processes.
 - Getting started from scratch with DevOps
 : Recommendations depending on your requirements, or, say, a short and snappy presentation of what I learned "from the trenches".